Motichoor Chaknachoor Trailer: Nawazuddin Siddiqui-Athiya Shetty's Marriage Has A Quirky Twist!

 Check out the trailer here.

 Nawazuddin Siddiqui plays an unmarried guy who is looking out for a bride and is ready to marry even an ugly, fat, bald girl.
-On the other hand, Athiya Shetty plays a girl who only wants to marry a NRI.
+On the other hand, Athiya Shetty plays a girl who only wants to marry an NRI.
 Things turn a hilarious turn when these two people end up tying the knot.

 It's refreshing to watch Nawazuddin in a new avatar.
 At the same time, Athiya too impresses with her Bihari lingo and body language.